freeglobetrekker/fud.zone/index.md

 ### Today's FUD

++ 01/05/2022 "Hey hey!
+Haven't been in this discord in a few months.
+Is this project dead?
+By the way I hold 20 of this project's NFTs" Answer: No

 + 01/04/2022 "Wait, does my FREE claim cost gas?"
 Answer: Yes

 + 01/03/2022 "Where can I see the NFT I just claimed?"
 Answer: Check OS

-+ 10/13/2021 Well, well, well, what do we have here.
++ 10/01/2021 Well, well, well, what do we have here.
 An actual [FUD FARM](https://twitter.com/FudFarm)

 ### IMPORTANT LINKS